MathisMARION/wisun-br-linux/HIF.md

     `1.5.0-5-ga91c352~bpo`).

  - `uint8_t hw_eui64[8]`
-    EUI64 flashed in the device
+    EUI-64 flashed on the device

  - `uint8_t reserved[]`
     Extra data may be included.
-For backward compatibility, they must be ignored.
+For backward compatibility, it must be ignored.

 ### `0x05 IND_FATAL`

 Commands don't reply in case of success.
 If the device gets misconfigured or if any other fatal error happens, the device will reset.
 In this case, `IND_FATAL` may be sent before `IND_RESET`.
 It contains information about the error.
-It can be used display the error to the user of for debugging purpose.
+It can be used to display the error to the user for debugging purpose.

  - `uint8_t error_code`
     Known error codes: